 Postdoctoral Fellow, Georgia Tech, Scheller College of Business

-I hold a PhD in Management (Strategy) from the UCLA Anderson School of Management, an MA in Economics from Columbia University, and dual BAs in Economics and Sociology with honors and distinction from the Schreyer Honors College at Pennsylvania State University.
+I hold a PhD in Strategy from the UCLA Anderson School of Management, an MA in Economics from Columbia University, and dual BAs in Economics and Sociology with honors and distinction from the Schreyer Honors College at Pennsylvania State University.

 Before my PhD, I was a researcher at NYU Stern and the Census Bureau Research Data Center, and a manager at a leading economic research firm.